StefanoMarzo/information-retrieval-system/README.md

 ```

 ## Understanding the program
-The best way to understand the program is to check the NoteBook `IR Multiple Language Model.ipynb`,
+The best way to understand the program is to check the NoteBook `IR Multiple Language Model.ipynb`
-it contains the same progrm and produces the same output, but it also presents explanations.
+it contains the same program and produces the same output, but it also presents explanations.

 ## Output
 You can find the OUTPUTS in `./IR_output/`